 Established in 1553, the Remah Cemetery, also called Remuh Cemetery or the Old Jewish Cemetery of Kraków, is one of the most important and historic Jewish cemeteries in Europe.
 Over 100 of Kraków’s important Jewish intellectuals who lived between 1550 and 1800 are burred here.
 In 1800, this cemetery was replaced by the larger New Jewish Cemetery (Nowy Cmentarz) just down the street.

-After the war, the cemetery was excavated and repaired.
-While many of the stolen tombstones were recovered, most were damaged beyond repair.
+After the war, workers excavated and repaired the cemetery While many of the stolen tombstones were recovered, most were damaged beyond repair.
 These tombstones were used to form the mosaic wall which surrounds the cemetery.

 One of the only tombs to survive the destruction of World War II was the tombstone of Rabbi Moses Isserles.
 Isserles, who was born in Kraków in 1530, was a Polish Ashkenazic rabbi known as Remah.
 The cemetery was named after him.
 His tombstone can be found in the fenced area adjacent to the small white synagogue known as Remah Synagogue.
 Crammed into his tombstones, and on the ground in front of it, are written prayer papers.